 It’s only a matter of time before a piece of office equipment either becomes inoperable, too expensive to maintain, or just not flexible enough to meet the needs of the job.
 As the office or department manager, you know when that time has come - after all, you hear the staff complaints first hand.
-But you need to make your business case for equipment purchase template.
+But how do you convince your stakeholders?
+That's where this business case for equipment purchase template comes in handy.

 Here are the steps you can take to get started.